Do you go to museums? To art galleries? Do you expect to be entertained as if you were at a movie or a theme park?

 We’re so invested in staying (seemingly) productive, we schedule and scurry and slide along, convinced we’re “experiencing” and equating that with a big Thumbs Up.
 But it seems to me that as we do so, we’re thinking less, we’re feeling less, we’re absorbing and retaining less — or certainly less thoroughly, less intensely, less viscerally — as if without the “doing” we’re not certain of our “being.”

 Where is the delight that we can hang onto?
 Where is the savoring?

 Why We Need Art: Humanizing, Healing

 Art is humanizing and connective.
-Doesn’t it help us heal, not to mention provide pleasure?
+Doesn’t it help us heal as well as providing not to mention pleasure?
 Doesn’t it recall memories, make us grin, lift us up?